Gracy98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or
+An acrostic is a poem (or other form of writing) in which the first letter